Dr. med. Dirk Manski

 Quantification of LUTS with the International Prostate Symptoms Score (IPSS)

-The validated International Prostate Symptoms Score (IPSS) consists of 8 questions and should be used for the quantification of the BPH symptoms.
-This enables the monitoring of treatment success.
-The IPSS, however, has no diagnostic value, since other diseases like infections, neurogenic lower urinary tract dysfunction or tumors may also cause high IPSS scores.
+The validated International Prostate Symptoms Score (IPSS) consists of 8 questions and is used to quantify BPH symptoms and to monitor treatment success.
+The IPSS, however, has no diagnostic value since other diseases like infections, neurogenic lower urinary tract dysfunction, or tumors may also cause high IPSS scores.

 Evaluation of the IPSS: